opensearch-project/opensearch-sdk-java/SECURITY.md

 ## Host security

-The Java Security Manager is the mechanism for ensuring plugins are limited in what they can do to the host operation system resources (cpu/disk/memory/network/...).
-As there are limitations and its deprecated with removal scheduled in the next release of the JVM.
+Plugins depend on use of the Java Security Manager is use to limit interactions on the host operation system resources (cpu/disk/memory/network/...).
+JSM has been deprecated, with its removal scheduled in the next release of the JVM, see [OpenSearch discussion](https://github.com/opensearch-project/OpenSearch/issues/1687).
+Additional measures are needed to protect system resources.

-The current extensions design they operate via Rest APIs, by isolating extensions from using host they are prevented from executing operation system calls directly on hosts of the cluster.
+Extensions are sandboxed from the host system by operating via REST APIs.
+This security boundary isolates extensions from executing operation system calls directly on OpenSearch hosts.

 ## Communications security (COMSEC)

-Data is transferred from the OpenSearch cluster to the extensions.
-This is done via https requests between the nodes on the cluster and the extensions endpoint(s).
+Plugins are loaded into the same java virtual machine instance allowing communicate to OpenSearch through in process java APIs.
+Plugins can issue REST API requests to the OpenSearch hosts reusing the standard node-to-node communications, internally called the transport client.

-Extensions should never directly communicate with other extensions, cross extensions work should always be proxied through OpenSearch.
+Extensions of OpenSearch communicate via https requests between the nodes on the cluster and the extensions endpoint(s).
+This is a bi-direction communication also allows extensions to contact the OpenSearch cluster through its avaliable REST APIs.

 ## Data Security